-Our trip to the Spanish Basque Country was definitely one of the most memorable trips we’ve had!
+Our trip to the Basque Country in Spain was definitely one of the most memorable trips we’ve had.
 We got to make new friends, eat lots of different and amazing foods to our heart’s contents and become a lot more open to travel.

 In the past, I’d (like everyone else I suppose) been particularly keen on visiting places I’d known about for ages and when we visited the Basque country, this was one of the first time I’d been to a place I didn’t know much about and effectively had to wing things as we went along.